yuthimreddy/DS-4320---Project-1/README.md

 ### Rationale for Critical Decisions

-The choice of using the MovieLens 100K dataset was because the dataset provides a sufficient level of scale for collaborative filtering (100,000 ratings) while remaining sizable enough for computations in a notebook environment.
+The choice of using the MovieLens 100K and the 1M datasets together was because both datasets provides a sufficient level of scale for collaborative filtering while remaining sizable enough for computations in a notebook environment.

 The MovieLens files embed genre information as 19 binary flag columns directly on the movies table.
 Extracting genres into a separate lookup table (`genre.csv`) normalizes the schema to 3NF, eliminates redundancy, and allows SQL joins that are more expressive for genre based diversity queries.